ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 <!-- //TODO write -->

 ## Conclusions

+@KEVIN: I would put these personal notes in the personal experiences or learnings section.
+Makes more sense as in the first part we are strictly talking about the end solution.
+At the start of my project I created a way to update our spring application by writing some custom code, which involves running a whole load of Linux commands to:
+- create new folders on the RPI
+- downloading the new file from [AWS S3](https://aws.amazon.com/s3/) (which is an object storage service)
+- running some commands and scripts to enable a new daemon (service) process on the RPI
+- deleting the old version...

+It worked, but it looked... meh! :)

+Later Bas found out about [AWS IoT GreenGrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/what-is-gg.html) that would be able to do this for us, without the dodgy custom code.

 AS mentioned before, this internship gave me such a big cover of all best practices and new technologies, that this was a real eye-opening and educational experience.
 - I've had the chance to develop an application in Spring, with different databases.